NHSDigital/booking-and-referral-fhir-api/README.md

 ### Environment Variables
 Various scripts and commands rely on environment variables being set.
 These are documented with the commands.

-:bulb: Consider using [direnv](https://direnv.net/) to manage your environment variables during development and maintaining your own `.envrc` file - the values of these variables will be specific to you and/or sensitive.
+Consider using [direnv](https://direnv.net/) to manage your environment variables during development and maintaining your own `.envrc` file - the values of these variables will be specific to you and/or sensitive.

+Or consider filling the script ```/test/configuration/env-variables.sh``` Follow the steps described in the script.

 ### Make commands

 There are `make` commands that alias some of this functionality:

+Make sure you have run `make install` [here](###Install).

  * `lint` -- Lints the spec and code
  * `publish` -- Outputs the specification as a **single file** into the `build/` directory
  * `serve` -- Serves a preview of the specification in human-readable format

 ### Testing
 Each API and team is unique.
 We encourage you to use a `test/` folder in the root of the project, and use whatever testing frameworks or apps your team feels comfortable with.
 It is important that the URL your test points to be configurable.
-We have included some stubs in the Makefile for running tests.
+We have included a dedicated [README](tests/README.md) file in the `test/` folder for further tests details.

 ### VS Code Plugins